anirudhchatty/IEOR-242/README.md

 # IEOR-242 - All Files

 All R files created as part of the IEOR 242 Class at UC Berkeley.
-Shows all of the HWs as well as the required class project.
+Shows all of the HWs as well as the required class project, which was done as a part of a team.